gchrupala/supervision/msc.rst

         - rewrite your text to fix quality problems
         - write, test or debugging code for your project
         - run statistical tests

-- Full draft of the thesis is due six weeks before planned graduation ceremony.
 - Keep track of all the data and code needed to reproduce your results.
-Consider using version control software for this purpose.
+Consider using version control software for this purpose (e.g. Github).
 Final version of the thesis document should contain instructions about obtaining the data and code needed to reproduce your work.